spyroy/arrays-and-loops-in-c/README.md

 Close: recives account number and close that account, all data in that account will be erased.

-Interest: recives interest from the user and adds it to all open accounts, the interest should be in double type and will represent the precentage to add.
+Interest: recives interest from the user and adds it to all open accounts, the interest should be an Integer and will represent the precentage to add, also can be negative.

 Print:prints all open account, the account number and the balance.